-David Allman,

-B.Sc.

-Chairman and Non Executive Director since November 2009.
+David Allman, B.Sc.Chairman and Non Executive Director

+since November 2009

 David was Managing Director of McPherson's Limited from 1995 to 2009 and prior to that was Managing Director of Cascade Group Limited for seven years.
 Before this David held senior positions with Elders IXL Limited and Castlemaine Tooheys Limited.
 David holds a degree in engineering and prior to obtaining general management positions held managerial roles in production management, finance and marketing.
-David is Chairman of Catalyst Education Pty Ltd.
+David is Chairman of Catalyst Education Pty Ltd and of Direct Couriers Group Pty Ltd.